 Venture capital (VC) for women: the female focus

-It’s an intentional step forward, but what can female entrepreneurs do right now, to access funding more effectively?
+It was an intentional step forward, but what can female entrepreneurs do right now, to access funding more effectively?

-Startup funding is the #1 barrier
+Startup funding is still the #1 barrier

 - Increasing the funding directed towards them;

 - Making entrepreneurship more accessible for women and increasing support locally, through relatable and accessible mentors and networks.

 Despite the pandemic somewhat hindering the expected headway in these areas, progress has been made, which can be seen in the Investing in Women Code Annual Progress report 2021.